The Kentucky woman was having a grand vacation that included a Mexican getaway, shopping in Atlanta and a wedding in LaGrange.

 Weeks passed.
 When progress came, it came slowly.
 When the woman's blood oxygen level increased a little, the family thought the news was wonderful.

 The day she was brought back to consciousness should have been a happy one, but in some ways it created even more stress, said nurse Marrazzo.
-The woman awoke confused and upset but she couldn't talk due to a breathing tube.
-Her upset spread to her family, Marrazzo said.
+The woman awoke confused and upset, but she couldn't talk because of a breathing tube.
+Her distress spread to her family, Marrazzo said.

 The woman spent 24 days in Emory's intensive care unit.

 Ray Snider, the new director of the intensive care unit, wondered when he would see a sign that she would be OK.
 When he saw the woman using her laptop, e-mailing friends on Facebook, he said, "I realized we had a success."